jenkins-x/jx-docs/content/en/docs/v3/guides/secrets/_index.md

 You can then rotate secrets easily independent of git.

+This is the exact same graph as [here](https://github.com/godaddy/kubernetes-external-secrets#system-architecture), with AWS Secrets Manager replaced by vault.
+{{<mermaid>}}
+graph TB
+    subgraph A[Kubernetes Cluster]
+        sqB[External Secrets Controller]
+        subgraph C[secrets-infra ns]
+            sqCV[Vault]
+        end
+        subgraph D[Kube api server]
+        end
+        D -- Get ExternalSecrets --> sqB
+        sqB --> D
+        sqB -- Fetch secrets properties --> sqCV sqCV --> sqB
+        subgraph E[app ns]
+            sqEP[pods]
+            sqES[secrets]
+        end
+        sqB -- Upsert Secrets --> sqES
+    end
+{{</mermaid>}}

 ## Vault

 If you are using Vault as your back end for [Kubernetes External Secrets](https://github.com/godaddy/kubernetes-external-secrets) then before you try any of the following commands to populate secrets you need to make sure your termminal can access Vault.

 To do this you can run the [jx secret vault portforward](https://github.com/jenkins-x/jx-secret/blob/master/docs/cmd/jx-secret_vault_portforward.md) command in a terminal: